Nathan-E/product-value-chain/README.md

             Producer ==> Retailer ==> Consumer ==> Recycler
             (then back to the producer, the chain continues)

-To run this application, execute the following command inorder
+To run this application, execute the following command inorder: npm start
-1. npm install
-2. node app.js
+To run the test cases, executes the command below: npm test

 NB: The activity of the app is logged to the console and to the output.txt file in the data folder.